CyDragon80/node-xml-csharp-cereal/README.md

 factory.add(MyClass1);
 factory.add(GetMyClass2XmlTemplate());
 ```
-Decoder and encoders for some common simple types are stored in XmlTemplateFactory by default.
+Decoders and encoders for some common simple types are stored in XmlTemplateFactory by default.
 You can add or override these per instance.
 ```javascript
 // Defining a simple type called 'hex'
 //  where factory = new XmlTemplateFactory(...)